top of page

 Together, these ingredients create a dish that’s bold, fresh, tangy, and subtly sweet—a perfect tribute to the flavors cherished by Italian Nona's and chefs alike.

-Key Steps in the preparation process of the Beef Carpaccio
+Key Steps in the preparation process of the Beef Carpaccio with Gremolata

 This recipe comes together with a frying pan, mixing bowl and a cutting board.
 Detailed instructions are provided in the recipe card below, but here are some key steps to guide you through the preparation process: